slub/statsdelta/README.md

 Please make sure that the choosen output fields (columns) only contain numeric values (otherwise an error will be thrown at processing time).
 This is especially important when the argument '-output-fields' is not specified, because then the header from the "from" CSV file is taken (i.e. all columns from the "from" CSV file).

+### Current Limitations

+Currently, column indices/numbers are not supported (see [issue #1](https://github.com/slub/statsdelta/issues/1)), i.e., only column names.
+So header in the CSV files are mandatory.

 ## Run

 * clone this git repo or just download the [statsdelta.py](statsdelta/statsdelta.py) file